Hebs-Web-Design/hugo-modules/picture/README.md

 * fill (bool) : Perform fill operation
 * crop (bool) : Perform crop operation
 * anchor : Anchor point for crop and fill
-* versions : Comma seperated list of DPI/versions to generate. eg "2,4" would generate 2x and 4x along with 1x sizes
+* versions : Comma seperated list of DPI/versions to generate. eg "2,4" would generate 2x and 4x along with 1x sizes (optional)
-* disablewebp (bool) : Do not generate WebP versions of images in picture element (requires Hugo extended version)
+* disablewebp (bool) : Do not generate WebP versions of images in picture element (requires Hugo extended version - for non-extended versions this is always true) (optional)
-* lazy (bool) : Enable lazy loading by adding `loading="lazy"` to the `img` tag
+* lazy (bool) : Enable lazy loading by adding `loading="lazy"` to the `img` tag (optional)
+* trysvg (bool) : If a file of the same name, but with a `.svg` extension exists, this will be added as a `source`.
+This works for both `img` and `imgdark` versions.
+The `svg` and `svgdark` options take precedence over the detected versions. (optional)

 ### Notes